Relationships for incarcerated individuals

 Relationships of incarcerated individuals are the familial and romantic relations of individuals in prisons or jails.
 Although the population of incarcerated men and women is considered quite high in many countries, there is relatively little research on the effects of incarceration on the inmates' social worlds.
-However, it has been demonstrated that inmate's relationships play a seminal role in their well-being both during and after incarceration, making such research important in improving their overall health, and lowering rates of recidivism.
+However, it has been demonstrated that inmate relationships play a significant role in their well-being both during and after incarceration, making such research important in improving their overall health, and lowering rates of recidivism.

 Non-romantic social support

-In an effort to ameliorate life in prison, inmates will often utilize different methods of social support.
-Some of the more salient of options for inmates is to form surrogate families, participate in religious activities, and enroll in educational programs.
+To ameliorate life in prison, inmates will often utilize different methods of social support.
+Some of the more salient options for inmates are to form surrogate families, participate in religious activities, and enroll in educational programs.

 Surrogate families

 To combat the negative side effects of incarceration, such as loneliness and seclusion, many inmates seek out surrogate families for support.
 Inmates emulate familial units by taking on different roles, such as father, mother, daughter, son, etc. Titles are given to those who participate in the family.
 These titles ascribe meanings to indicate either homosexual relationships (e.g., husband and wife) or platonic but caring relationships (e.g., mother and daughter).
 These temporary familial formations are more prevalent in female prisons than their male counterparts.
-Although, some argue that male prison gangs fulfill a similar role.
+However, some argue that male prison gangs fulfill a similar role.

-Overall, surrogate families can offer a wide range of social support for inmates, such as aiding in conflict resolution, protection, and providing feelings of belongingness.
+Overall, surrogate families can offer a wide range of social support for inmates, such as aiding in conflict resolution, and protection, and providing feelings of belongingness.
 Further, these surrogate families may be one of the few methods female inmates utilize to garner social support since women are more likely than men to serve sentences in prisons that are far from their loved ones.
 However, some research suggests that these surrogate families can often create more anger and frustration for inmates than seeking support through other avenues (e.g., vocational, educational, or religious).
 Furthermore, newer inmates are more likely to seek out these formations than long-term inmates, suggesting that these formations have beneficial short-term outcomes but become a hindrance as time passes.